Bracknell (UK Parliament constituency): History

 Lee held his seat at the 2017 general election.
-He gained 3.1% of votes, but Labour increased its share by 13.3%.
+His vote share rose by 3%, but Labour increased its share by 13.3%.
 Lee received 32,882 votes, Paul Bidwell (Labour) in second place had 16,866 votes.
-On 3 September 2019, Lee resigned from the Conservative party to join the Liberal Democrats due to the Conservative party's support for Brexit.
-At the 2019 General Election he unsuccessfully contested the adjacent Wokingham seat for that party.
+On 3 September 2019, Lee resigned from the Conservative Party to join the Liberal Democrats due to the Conservative Party's support for Brexit.
+At the 2019 general election he unsuccessfully contested the adjacent Wokingham constituency for the Lib Dems.